JamsheedOzzr/JamsheedOzzr/README.md

 - 👋 Hi, I’m @SAHEED IBNU JAMSHEED
 - 👀 I’m interested in Programming
 - 🌱 I’m Completed Computer Engineering In Diploma
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Flutter Projects
 - ✨ Experienced in Flutter Developer
 - 📫 How to reach me - dev.jamsheed@gmail.com